cmu-db/noisepage/src/include/execution/udf/HOW_TO_ADD_BUILTINS.md

     We want to make a switch case for our new bytecode.
 Refer to the preexisting cases to see how to grab the bytecodes and data you want from the VM::Frame (in the variable called "frame") and call a bytecode handler that we will define in the next step.
+    IT IS VERY IMPORTANT THAT YOU READ YOUR ARGUMENTS IN THE EXACT SAME ORDER YOU EMITTED THEM IN STEP 6.

 8) We want to define a handler for our bytecode in src/include/execution/vm/bytecode_handlers.h.
     The name of your handler should be OpFoo if your function is called foo.
 Make sure this takes in values from